Administrative Review

 Our solicitors can help if your UK visa or immigration application was refused, your entry was denied at the border, or you are unsatisfied with your granted leave conditions.

-We can assess your case to determine if an administrative review is advisable.
+We can assess your case to determine if a review is advisable.
 If warranted, we will then help you challenge the Home Office decision through a formal administrative review application.

 Administrative Review is a mechanism for individuals to contest specific immigration decisions made by the UK Home Office.
 This process is available when applicants believe their case was mishandled due to procedural errors.

-- Eligibility: Your decision letter will explicitly state if you are eligible for an administrative review.
+• Eligibility: Your decision letter will explicitly state if you are eligible for a review.
 Not all visa decisions qualify for this process.

-- Process: Upon receiving an Administrative Review application, the Home Office reassesses its initial decision.
+• Process: Upon receiving a Review application, the Home Office reassesses its initial decision.

-- Timeframe: The deadline to apply for an administrative review depends on your location:
+• Timeframe: The deadline to apply for a review depends on your location:

-- Cost: As of 2024, there is a £80 fee for requesting an Administrative Review.
+• Cost: As of 2025, there is a £80 fee for requesting an Review.
 Though, there are exceptions, such as for human rights-based applications.

 The Administrative Review process aims to efficiently address procedural errors without resorting to more complex and time-consuming appeal procedures.